jazzband/django-configurations/docs/values.rst

 .. note::

-  The following URL-based :class:`~Value` subclasses behave slightly different to the rest of the classes here.
-They are inspired by the `Twelve-Factor methodology`_ and by default inspect the :data:`os.environ` using a previously established environment variable name, e.g.
+  The following URL-based :class:`~Value` subclasses are inspired by the `Twelve-Factor methodology`_ and use environment variable names that are already established by that methodology, e.g. ``'DATABASE_URL'``.

-  ``DATABASE_URL``.
+  Each of these classes require external libraries to be installed, e.g. the :class:`~DatabaseURLValue` class depends on the package ``dj-database-url``.

-  Each of them require having an external library installed, e.g. the :class:`~DatabaseURLValue` class depends on the package ``dj-database-url``.
+  See the specific class documentation below for which package is needed.

 .. class:: DatabaseURLValue(default, [alias='default', environ=True, environ_name='DATABASE_URL', environ_prefix=None])